 Describe how the program will manage information throughout its life cycle, including the development and maintenance of an electronic program library.
-Explain how the program will ensure identification, control, and disposition of program records in accordance with NPD 1440.6, NASA Records Management, and NPR 1441.1, NASA Records Retention Schedules.
+Explain how the program will ensure identification, control, and disposition of program records in accordance with NPD 1440.6, NASA Records Management, and NPR 1441.1, Records Retention Schedules.

-Describe the program's approach to knowledge capture, as well as the methods for contributing knowledge to other entities and systems, including compliance with NPD 2200.1, Management of NASA Scientific and Technical Information, and NPR 2200.2, Requirements for Documentation, Approval, and Dissemination of NASA Scientific and Technical Information.
+Describe the program's approach to knowledge capture, as well as the methods for contributing knowledge to other entities and systems, including compliance with NPD 2200.1, Management of NASA Scientific and Technical Information, and NPR 2200.2B, Requirements for Documentation, Approval, and Dissemination of NASA Scientific and Technical Information.

-Describe the program's approach to capturing lessons learned in accordance with appropriate directives, standards, requirements, design principles, or other requirements documentation in accordance with NPD 7120.4, NASA Engineering and Program/Project Management Policy and as described in NPR 7120.6, Lessons Learned Process.
+Describe the program's approach to capturing lessons learned in accordance with NPR 7120.6, Lessons Learned Process.

-3.13 Security Plan
+3.13 SECURITY PLAN